metaskills/zep-demos/README.md

 * Do Zep sessions expire???
 Seems no. It would be nice if they expired in 30 days if not updated much the same way OpenAI's Thread object does?
 Would be nice too to set a TTL on a session when creating it too.
 * Role Type for JavaScript/TypeScript Should Be roleType vs role_type. https://github.com/getzep/docs.getzep.com/issues/108
 * A common pattern in Ecommerce systems is moving a user from anonymous to identified.
 This is especially useful for conversion tracking.
 HOW DO YOU DO THIS WITH ZEP?!?
+* The `zep.memory.listSessions` using a page should not raise a 404 error if no sessions are found.
+Instead, it could return an empty array.